Descanonge/clementhaeck.com/content/pages/projects/index.md

 {{< button href="https://gitlab.in2p3.fr/biofronts/data-assistant"
 >}}<i class="fa fa-gitlab"></i> Gitlab{{</ button >}}

-Help jump-start a data analysis project:
+An aid for data analysis project:
-- Obtain your parameters from a configuration file or command line arguments.
+- Obtain your parameters from configuration files or command line arguments.
 Validate them against a structured specification that is easy to write, expandable, and which allows to document every parameter.
-- Declare datasets in a flexible way to manage varying parameters, multiple files, to read/write the data, etc.
+- Declare datasets in a flexible way to manage multiple source files, to read and write data; while eventually depending on parameters.
 - Setup Dask either on a local machine, or distributed on a cluster (using dask-jobqueue).

 ## Heterogeneity-Index